-When paying it’s preferable to use the PayPal option, as you’ll be reimbursed if you don’t receive the item.
-PayPal cover also applies to international deliveries.
+Paying via PayPal means you’ll be reimbursed if you don’t receive the item, even for international deliveries.

 Set an auction end time for when most people are online, taking into account where your potential market is.
-If you’re aiming at Spain, end auctions in the evening (around 8 pm) avoiding Friday and Saturday evenings and major sporting events.
+If you’re aiming at Spain, end auctions in the evening (around 8 pm), avoid Friday and Saturday evenings and major sporting events.

-Individual sellers can advertise up to 50 items per month on eBay Spain for free.
-Above this limit charges are 0.35€ per item. eBay’s commission is 10% on the the final sales price.
+Private sellers can advertise 50 items for free every month, above this number it’s 0.35€ per item. eBay’s commission is 10% on the the final sales price.

-Unless you’re advertising “collect only”, you’ll have to think about postage.
-This includes not only the cost of sending items but also envelopes or bubble wrap.
+Unless you’re advertising “collect only”, you’ll need to think about the cost of postage/courier and any packing materials.

 If you’re located on the Spanish mainland or the Balearics, if you accept offers from a location in the Canary Islands then the cost of shipping will be a lot higher.
-Consider limiting the geographical area to the mainland.
+Consider limiting the geographical area to avoid any issues.

 Don’t forget – on eBay the old adage of “one man’s trash is another man’s treasure” is definitely true as the weirdest things can be found.
 So, before you throw something away thinking that no-one could ever want to buy it, try listing it first.
 You could even list items to collect at 0.01€ rather than take them to the local Punto Limpio!